Empire of AI: Reception

 This book is one of two written about OpenAI that were released around the same time, the other being Keach Hagey's The Optimist: Sam Altman, OpenAI, and the Race to Invent the Future.
 Both Hao and Hagey rely on similar sources to write their respective books.
 Hao's book is noted to be "broader and more critical of the two" and "darker", and "dispels any doubt that OpenAI’s belief in ushering in AGI to benefit all of humanity had messianic undertones".
 Some have compared Hao's book to historian William Dalrymple's The Anarchy: The Relentless Rise of the East India Company, which recounts the rise of another corporate empire, The East India Company.

 OpenAI declined to cooperate with Hao on her book and CEO Sam Altman has publicly criticised Hao's book on social media.

+Awards

+Hao received the 2025 National Book Critics Circle Award for Nonfiction, and the 2026 New York Public Library’s Helen Bernstein Book Award for Excellence in Journalism for the book.

+Criticism

+In November 2025, after fact-checking by Andy Masley and others, Karen Hao stated on her X account that the published version of the book mistakenly overestimates the water usage of a datacenter in Chile by a factor of 1,000x due to a unit conversion error.
+The discovery of this error was covered in media outlets such as Wired.